 1. Capture It

-Note that not all woodworking machine manufacturers thoroughly test their hood designs, and as a result, not all dust is collected even at the recommended air velocity in some machines.
-In these instances, it may be necessary to redesign and adjust the machine hoods.
+It's important to note that not all woodworking machine manufacturers thoroughly test their hood designs.
+Consequently, some machines may not collect all dust, even at the recommended air velocity.
+In such cases, you may need to redesign and adjust the machine hoods.

-How do you know if you should adjust your machine hood?
-If the machine manufacturer's specifications are being met at the hood and dust is still not captured reliably, changes are necessary.
+If the machine manufacturer's specifications are being met at the hood and dust is not reliably captured, adjustments are necessary.

 2. Transport It

-Once the dust is captured at the source, it must be reliably transported to the dust collector.
-The air velocities required to reliably transport the contaminant vary depending on the contaminant type.
+Once captured, the dust must be efficiently transported to the dust collector.
+The air velocities required for this vary depending on the type of contaminant.

-The American Conference of Governmental Industrial Hygienists provides recommended design velocities for different types of contaminants:
+The American Conference of Governmental Industrial Hygienists provides recommended design velocities for different contaminants:

-Depending on the specifics of the materials and processes used in each facility, the minimum transport velocity can be from 2000 feet per minute up to 4000 feet per minute.
+Depending on the specifics of the materials and processes in each facility, the minimum transport velocity can range from 2000 to 4000 feet per minute.